 I was with the London School of Hygiene & Tropical Medicine on the East African Diploma in Tropical Medicine & Hygiene.
 Which, in addition to being an enormous mouthful, is pretty much the best thing since Bedaquiline.
 I was on a field trip in Pemba to learn about water and sanitation infrastructure and schistosomiasis control.
 Pemba is the poorer northerly half of the Zanzibar archipelago: islanders sustain themselves by fishing and growing cloves, chilli and coconuts.

 We’d broken up the journey to the island with a night at the coast.
 Waves grown in the immense belly of the Indian Ocean crumpled onto the shore.
 The water deepens slowly there and is warm like a bath.
-The only wrinkle to my idyllic Saturday morning there was that the small fat dog belonging to the resort manager could not swim.
+The only wrinkle to my idyllic Saturday morning was that the small fat dog belonging to the resort manager could not swim.
 I was told Poppy liked to paddle board so had been unruffled when she commandeered the front of my board as I straggled out through breaking waves.
 I stood up, wobbled like a baby learning to walk, and tottered backwards into the sea.
 As I clambered back onto the board Poppy was drowning – small paws waggling ineffectually as she sank beneath the surface.
 I scooped her out onto the board and she gave a shudder.
 I returned her to the beach.

 We had driven ten hours to get there.
 The road was smooth tar at first but for the last forty miles we were on dirt track.
 I tried to read but quickly learned to give the ruts and furrows my undivided attention.
 The goal: protect your spine from being crumpled like an accordion.
 The technique: spot the next bump coming, perch a few inches above the level of the seat, have the muscles in your thighs become coiled springs.
 Let them absorb the shock as the bus careened into another pothole.

 My backseat companion for the drive was Tom Doherty, a retired Tropical Medicine consultant from London.
 Cadaverously thin with rimless spectacles, frizzles of wiry hair, and many flamboyant shirts.
 He’d spent the early years of his career in Jamaica and it wasn’t difficult to imagine.
 He told of lonely Gambian research outposts, arguments over vaccine trials, a friend who bought a mountain near Bantry.
 He remembered a mutiny among one-legged sailors near the Panama Canal.
 Colleagues who had lost their way.
 Psychopathology among practitioners of Tropical Medicine – how common that is.
-He felt all things strongly and was full of warmth and slow-won memories.
+He felt all things strongly and was full of warmth and memories.
 The hours passed quickly.

 The Pemba public health laboratory sits in a square of land on the outskirts of Chechefu.
 Sheep are kept and bled intermittently to make agar for the lab.
 An outbreak of commotion meant the gardeners had found two cobras and put them in a bucket.